 This tree has the added benefit of improving your indoor air quality according to a Nasa study.

-- Where to Put It – This plant can survive without direct sunlight.
-It should not be placed in a doorway or any place that is drafty.
+- Where to Put It – This plant can survive in medium light, partial sunlight or low light conditions it does not need bright sunlight.
+It should not be placed in a doorway or a living space that is drafty.

 - When to Water – Corn plants do better if they are under-watered vs. over-watered.
 They can be damaged by fluoride or chlorine in your water.
 The easy solution is to allow your water to sit in the watering can (or pitcher) overnight before watering your tree.
 In the winter you should let the top few inches of soil dry out before watering.